mudasar187/Enterprise_Exam2018/README.md

 All these have username/password: `admin/admin`

 GraphiQL is not accessible when running in Docker, because SpringWebSecurity blocks all queries when run in docker

-## Bugs in the code
-### Creation of a Invoice
-The internal patch call from Invoice-Service to NowPlaying-Service gets stripped of the authentication headers, we are fully aware of that this is only known security hole in our application.
-But for this exam and for you to be able to test all our core functionality we had to permit all communication to the PATCH method in NowPlayingService in WebSecurityConfig. <br/>
-But the POST method in Invoice-Service is secured with authenticated in WebSecurityConfig so by using the frontend there is no way for a unauthenticated user to do a PATCH-request.
-Unless s/he knows how to use a terminal ;)

-## Future improvements
-- Creditcards, for future improvements we would have made a payment system where a user can be charged from the creditcard after check in credit-card service.
-User can now select to save their creditcard in the database for easier to not enter it again in next order.
-We also wanted to use the Luhn Algoritm for validation of CreditCard numbers, but we didnt do it because then you need to really add a valid creditcard.